-The Lands Council will be helping again and there is \$1,000 allocated for the webpage and event registration.
-They plan to charge \$100 per person for the workshop.
-They are looking at different venues right now.
-The Ecology Pollution Prevention Center will cover travel expenses for ACA and CPMA (Color Pigments Manufacturers Association, Inc.) will cover the cost of travel for their speakers.
-They hope to find NWGC staff or college students to take notes.
-Lisa will cover the facilitation and the overall workshop planning with help from NWGC.
-The proposed dates are October 8 and 9, 2019.
+The Lands Council will be helping again, and they have a \$1,000 contract with ACE to develop the workshop webpage and event registration.
+There will be a \$100 per person charge for the workshop to cover food and venue.
+The Workshop Planning group is looking at different venues right now.
+The Ecology Pollution Prevention Group headed by Ken Zarker will cover travel expenses for academic and some other speakers.
+The ACA and CPMA (Color Pigments Manufacturers Association, Inc.) will cover the cost of travel for their speakers and attendees.
+NWGC staff are identifying college students to take notes.
+Lisa will cover the facilitation and the overall workshop planning with help from NWGC and Ken Zarker.
+The workshop dates are October 8 and 9, 2019.